The 3 B’s

 Beliefs (thoughts/internal dialogue)

-As you hold this empowered posture, think to yourself: “I am OK in this moment” (or the mantra we unlocked in your session)
+“I am okay in this moment.” (or the Mantra we unlocked in your session)

 It’s completely okay to guess or experiment.
 You don’t have to get it perfect.
 What matters most is simply practicing the shift.